RebelGuy/chat-mate/projects/server/readme.md

 ## Testing
-`yarn test` performs the test suite, including setting up and utilising the test database and schema.
+`yarn test` performs the test suite.
-`yarn test:dev` performs the test suite without checking the database schema first.
+`yarn test:db` Sets up the test database.
 `yarn test <file regex>` includes only tests within files matching the expression.

 Further, to filter individual tests, temporarily replace `test()` with `test.only()`.
 All `test()`s will then be skipped.